Student-Centered Advising Approach for Academic Success

 What is Student-Centered Advising?

-Student-centered advising is a non-judgmental strategy that helps students set and achieve their educational objectives.
-This approach ensures students remain engaged, manage their time effectively, and cultivate a sense of accomplishment in their learning journey.
+Student-centered advising is a non-judgmental strategy that helps students set and achieve their educational objectives while aligning their academic choices with their long-term goals.
+This approach helps students stay engaged, manage their time effectively, and build a sense of accomplishment in their learning journey.
+In higher education settings, professional academic advisors increasingly recognize that student-centered advising must address the whole person, not just course selection but the intersection of academic goals, personal goals, and career goals.

 At its core, student-centered advising encourages educators to adopt a mentoring role rather than a judgmental or disciplinary one.
-By allocating time during classes or designated sessions, educators can engage with students on their challenges, guiding them towards solutions.
+By setting aside time during classes or designated advising sessions, educators can discuss students’ challenges and guide them toward solutions.
 This setup not only reinforces the educator’s supportive role but also respects the student’s autonomy by setting boundaries for these interactions.
+The student-centered approach prioritizes each individual student’s experience, recognizing that undergraduate students arrive with diverse backgrounds, preparedness levels, and support networks.

-The essence of student-centered advising seamlessly integrates into a student-led learning environment, facilitating personalized interactions without detracting from the collective classroom time.
+Student-centered advising integrates seamlessly into a student-led learning environment, facilitating personalized interactions without detracting from collective classroom time.
 This model fosters self-management and goal-setting skills among students, providing them with a roadmap to success and support from the educational community when direct paths seem elusive.
+For first-generation students, this guidance proves especially critical, as they may lack familial experience navigating higher education systems, financial aid processes, and academic planning.

-This happens much more naturally in a student-led classroom, as the very basis of this approach is that you can have individualized time with every student in your classroom without taking away from the little time you have with them each day.
-It’s naturally “worked in” to the flow of the classroom.
+This happens more naturally in a student-led classroom because the approach is built on having individualized time with every student without taking away from the limited time you have with them each day.
+It’s naturally “worked into” the flow of the classroom.
+Student support specialists and professional advisors work alongside faculty members to create seamless support networks that address students’ needs comprehensively.

-Because of this model, students are also taught how to manage their time and set goals for themselves as well as at least two steps they can take to achieve those things, if possible.
-If it’s not possible, there is always help from teachers and staff around them to show them where to find that assistance.
+Because of this model, students are also taught how to manage their time and set goals for themselves, as well as at least two steps they can take to achieve those things, if possible.
+If that’s not possible, teachers and staff are always there to show them where to find help.
+This goal-setting framework builds core competencies that serve students throughout their academic journeys and into professional development.

 What are the benefits of student-centered advising?

-As a teacher, one benefit of student-centered advising is that it teaches us to always set our students up for success.
-Whether they are in school or not, the skills you can impart to them while they’re with you will help mold their lives.
-This way, when they’re adults and have families of their own, they will look back on their schooling and remember the patience, kindness, and resources that were offered to them along the way.
+As a teacher, one benefit of student-centered advising is that it teaches us to always set our students up for academic success.
+Whether they are in school or not, the skills you impart while they’re with you will help shape their lives.
+This way, when they’re adults with families of their own, they will look back on their schooling and remember the patience, kindness, and resources offered along the way.
+Student retention improves dramatically when students feel genuinely supported through holistic support systems.

 What does student-centered advising look like?

 The best way to do student-centered advising is in a non-judgmental atmosphere.
-There should be no shame in their voice when asking for help, and there should never be any anger or frustration associated with the dialogue between them and their advisor.
+Students should feel no shame in their voice when asking for help, and there should never be anger or frustration in the dialogue between them and their advisor.
 There should also be an equal amount of positive reinforcement, so that they know all actions are equally valuable.
+Best practices emphasize active listening and constructive feedback during every student interaction.

-Student-centered advising comes in all shapes and forms, but you never want to be the sole person responsible for it.
-If possible, try to pass it off to another teacher or staff member, so you aren’t bogged down with extra work, since you are already busy enough as is.
+Student-centered advising comes in all shapes and forms, but you never want to be the sole person responsible.
+If possible, pass it off to another teacher or staff member, so you aren’t bogged down with extra work, since you are already busy enough.
+Faculty advisors, professional advisors, and student support specialists comprise the student success team, each contributing unique expertise to students’ academic journeys.

-Sometimes it takes a bit of creativity to make it work, but there are always ways to ensure you can successfully help your student.
+Sometimes it takes a bit of creativity to make it work, but there are always ways to help your student succeed.
 It’s all about finding what works for them and making sure they know you’re here whenever they need you.
+The advisor’s ability to build meaningful connections with students directly correlates with positive outcomes.

 A group of children and a teacher gather around a library table, deeply engaged in discussion.
 The text reads, Quick Wins with Student-Centered Advising in the K-12 Classroom, highlighting the benefits of fostering an inclusive learning environment.

 Challenges are inherent in any educational endeavor, and student-centered advising is no exception.
 Issues such as maintaining student trust, addressing non-academic problems, and managing increased administrative tasks can arise.
-However, these challenges can be navigated with thoughtful preparation, transparent communication, and a commitment to students’ holistic development.
+However, thoughtful preparation, transparent communication, and a commitment to students’ holistic development can help you navigate these challenges.

 Consider thinking about:

 Student-centered advising centers on you being a guide for your students rather than a professor or therapist.
-You want to be there for each student when they need help along the way, but you also want to make sure they know how to ask questions in the future when they need help.
+You want to be there for each student when they need help along the way, but you also want to make sure they know how to ask questions in the future.
+Personal graduation plans developed through collaborative advising appointments ensure each student’s pathway reflects their individual goals.

-This form of teaching is beneficial because it helps students learn how to be proactive with their problems.
-They can look for outside resources if they have a problem and never give up on themselves.
-They’re taught that we believe in them, and they know that we care about what happens to them as individuals.
+This teaching approach is beneficial because it helps students learn to be proactive about their problems.
+They can seek outside resources when they have a problem and not give up on themselves.
+They’re taught that we believe in them, and they know we care about them as individuals.
+Community-based organizations provide additional support for students facing challenges beyond the scope of campus resources.

 The Challenges of Student-Centered Advising

-There will always be challenges when it comes to teaching in any form.
+There will always be challenges in teaching in any form.
 That said, there are some specific issues with student-centered advising that you must be prepared for to make it work successfully.
 For instance:

-• Students will lose trust if you don’t follow through on your promises.
+Students will lose trust if you don’t follow through on your promises.
 It might take time for them to realize that this doesn’t reflect poorly on their worth, but this is still a very real risk.
+The advisor’s ability to stay consistent and reliable forms the foundation of effective academic advising relationships.

-• Students who are struggling may not have the initiative to seek answers on their own, so you must be diligent about holding them accountable and ensuring they’re progressing as expected.
+Students who are struggling may not have the initiative to seek answers on their own, so you must be diligent about holding them accountable and ensuring they’re progressing as expected.
+Student support services can provide additional assistance through tutoring, counseling, and skills workshops that address specific academic needs.

-• Some students may approach you with problems that go beyond the scope of your class, but those issues can complicate things if they’re not dealt with properly.
+Some students may approach you with problems that go beyond the scope of your class, but those issues can complicate things if they’re not dealt with properly.
+Knowing when to refer students to appropriate student support specialists is a crucial skill for any professional advisor or faculty member.

-• Your workload will increase if you make the switch to student-centered advising.
-You’ll have more students’ grades, test scores, and other information for each of them that you track personally.
-That might mean that grading your papers is a slower process than it used to be.
+Your workload will increase if you make the switch to student-centered advising.
+You’ll track more of each student’s grades, test scores, and other information personally.
+That might mean grading your papers takes longer than it used to.
+Leveraging technology and important websites for academic planning can streamline administrative tasks.

-That being said, these challenges are manageable when you take the time to properly prepare for them.
+That said, these challenges are manageable when you take the time to prepare properly.
 For instance, if you know students might hesitate to trust your ability to help them, make sure they understand that their grade is based on much more than just one assignment or test (which can be stressful).
 You’ll also need to keep an open dialogue with students and be transparent about what’s expected of them.
+Respecting privacy policy guidelines and maintaining appropriate boundaries ensures professional, ethical student interactions.

 The Positive Effects of Well-Run Student-Centered Advising